BigSense/vSense/README.md

 ./vsense create -e run -d postgres -b builder staging `

-Keep in mind that Jenkins builds packages and publishes them to the appropiate repository tree based on their version numbers.
+Keep in mind that Jenkins builds packages and publishes them to the appropriate repository tree based on their version numbers.
 If the current commit has a tag associated it which is a version number, the package will get published in *stable*.
 If the tag is a version number followed by characters (e.g. 0.5beta), it will be published in *testing*.
 If the current commit is past the latest tag, the package version will end in the short commit hash (e.g. 0.5beta-4-as4g3a) and will be published in *nightly*.

 If the runtime environment is configured for a branch that doesn't have any packages published yet, it will fail to provision.